Watchmaker Glossary

 Framing

-Term designating all of the mechanisms (striking, dates, minute track) placed between the dial and the front plate.
+Term designating all the mechanisms (strike, dates, timer) placed between the dial and the front plate.

 Cage

-According to the definition given by JC Nicolet, "the cage is the frame or chassis inside which are housed all the parts of the watch movement.
-The clock cage is made up of 2 plates while that of watches is made up a plate and several elements screwed onto it, called bridges".
+According to the definition given by JC Nicolet, "the cage is the frame or chassis inside which all the parts of the watch movement are housed.
+The cage of clocks is made up of 2 plates while that of watches is made up of a plate and several elements screwed onto it, called bridges".

 Caliber

-Originally synonymous with dimension for a watch movement.
-Today, designates a type of movement (caliber for men, automatic caliber).
+Originally, a synonym for dimension for a watch movement.
+Today, designates a type of movement (men's caliber, automatic caliber).
 Followed by the manufacturer's mark, designates the provenance.

 Watch movement in which all the wheels are under a cock or bridges.